 It seems like it should be easy to recover compensation if you’re hurt at work.
 Unfortunately, that’s not always the case.
 Your workers’ compensation claims could be denied.
 You could be forced to see a doctor who minimizes your injuries, or your benefits might not be what you expected.

 You could also be entitled to benefits above and beyond what workers’ compensation offers.
 You deserve to know what’s fair.
-Our San Diego injury attorneys can make sure you get everything you’re entitled to receive.
+Our San Diego personal injury attorneys can make sure you get everything you’re entitled to receive.

 - Identify all possible sources of compensation, including a personal injury lawsuit